pyomeca/bioptim/README.md

 Finally, the user is expected to configure the dynamic by calling `Problem.configure_dynamics_function(ocp, nlp, custom_dynamics)`

 Defining the dynamic function must be done when one provides a custom configuration, but can also be defined by providing a function handler to the `dynamic_function` parameter for `Dynamics`.
-The signature of this custom dynamic function is as follow: `custom_dynamic(states: MX, controls: MX, parameters: MX, nlp: NonLinearProgram`.
+The signature of this custom dynamic function is as follows: `custom_dynamic(states: MX, controls: MX, parameters: MX, nlp: NonLinearProgram`.
 This function is expected to return a tuple[MX] of the derivative of the states.
 Some method defined in the class `DynamicsFunctions` can be useful, but will not be covered here since it is initially designed for internal use.
 Please note that MX type is a CasADi type.